edenzewdu/Restaurant-Management-System-RMS-/README.md

 5. Access the application using a web browser by navigating to `http://localhost/restaurant-management-system`.

+## Google API Configuration
+To enable "Login with Google" functionality, you need to configure Google API authentication.
+Follow the instructions below:

+1. Go to the Google Cloud Console.

+2. Create a new project by clicking on the project dropdown at the top of the page and selecting "New Project".
+Enter a name for your project and click "Create".

+3. In the left sidebar, click on "APIs & Services" and then select "Credentials".

+4. Click on the "Create Credentials" button and choose "OAuth client ID" from the dropdown.

+5. Select "Web application" as the application type.

+6. Enter a name for the OAuth client ID, such as "Restaurant Management System".

+7. Add the authorized redirect URIs.
+For the "Login with Google" functionality, you'll need to add the URL where your application handles the Google authentication callback.
+It is usually http://localhost/restaurant-management-system/auth/google/callback for a local setup.
+Modify the URL according to your domain and application structure.

+8. Click on "Create" to generate the OAuth client ID and client secret.

+9. Copy the generated client ID and client secret, and update the configuration file of your application (config.php in this case) with the respective values.

+10. In your application code, implement the Google authentication flow using the Google API client library for PHP.
+You can find detailed documentation and code examples in the Google API PHP Client GitHub repository.

+11. Test the "Login with Google" functionality by registering a new account or logging in with an existing account using the Google authentication option.

 ## Usage

 - Register an account and log in to the system.